Facebook CEO's 'search' comments raise hopes, questions

 The massive amount of data that Facebook has about all the activity on its 955-million-user social network as well on external websites that feature its Like button represent a partial index of the Web that would be satisfying enough for most users, said Campbell, who is now CEO of tech consulting firm Frequency Group.

-Bill Gross, who developed the search advertising business model that now underpins search businesses such as Google and Microsoft Corp (MSFT.O), said much would depend on the scope of Facebook's ambitions.
+Bill Gross, who developed the search advertising business model that now underpins search businesses such as Google and Microsoft Corp, said much would depend on the scope of Facebook's ambitions.

 "I don't think people care about ‘social search' itself, but they do care about getting better search results," said Gross, the CEO of Idealab.